MeerBiene/nginx_reverseproxy_template/README.md

 This will walk you through all steps required to reverseproxy your domain to your backend application.

+> Note: All of the following steps/commands were made and recorded on a Debian 10 VM.
+If you use a non debian based system for your server, make sure to adjust your commands accordingly, before copypasting them and wondering why it errors.

 Before you start: Clone or download this repository to your desired machine.

 - **Step 1:** Go to the homepage of your Domainprovider and make a new DNS Record.
 If you are using Namecheap, its under the option "Advanced DNS". ![Namecheap Exmaple](https://i.imgur.com/FqWMZeG.png)In there, register a new DNS Record like so: ![dns rec namecheap](https://i.imgur.com/TKPjCbX.png) The Host Field is the subdomain where your application will live, so if i wanted to use `app.example.com` I would have to put `app` in the host field.
 Enter your IP Adress in the designated input field and you're good to go.